-Sightings of the Promiscuous Angle Moth are not as common as its name might suggest.
+Sightings of the lightly peppered Promiscuous Angle Moth are not all that common despite a large geographic range.

 Scientific Name: Macaria promiscuata

 Butterfly or Moth

 Size (Adult; Length): 24mm to 30mm (0.94in to 1.17in)

 Descriptors: bear paw, black patch, brown bars, speckled, flying

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.